HopeRetina/btc_forecasting_LSTM/README.md

 # btc_forecasting_LSTM

+A small project that I used data visualization to look into the crypto market during the period 2021-2022.

-Here's a project where I predicted bitcoin prices using LSTM
+And a project where I predicted bitcoin prices using LSTM